Happy Sabbath Day! This Lord’s Day is not about us…

 .

 The importance of the doctrine of the Sabbath Day cannot be understated.
 Consistent disregard for the Fourth Commandment deserves discipline and correction.
 A church that fails to discipline its members is neither Biblical nor healthy.
 However, a church that only disciplines its members for minor issues, but not for major ones such as the Ten Commandments, does not meet the standard.
-Such a church can be considered quasi-antinomian or practicing Marcionism.
-It is particularly alarming when a church ignores repeat offenders of the Decalogue.
+Such a church can be considered quasi-antinomian or practicing Marcionism 2.
+Unless providentially hindered, it is particularly alarming when a church ignores repeat offenders of the Decalogue.

 Therefore, if anything or anyone consistently prevents us from obeying the Fourth Commandment, it is our god and idol that the First and Second Commandments warn us of and forbid.
 Let’s repent and not repeat, and work towards making the Sabbath Day great again.